Azure/AzLoadBalancerMigration/README.md

 ## Migration Overview

 An Azure PowerShell module is available to migrate from a Virtual Machine Scale set (VMSS) attached Basic load balancer to a Standard load balancer.
-The PowerShell module exports a single function called 'Start-AzBasicLoadBalancerMigration' which performs the following procedures:
+The PowerShell module exports a single function called 'Start-AzBasicLoadBalancerMigration' which performs the following functions:

-- Verifies that the Basic load balancer has a supported configuration
+- Verifies that the provided Basic load balancer scenario is supported for migration
-- Verifies tht the new Standard load balancer name is valid abd available
-- Determines whether the load balancer has a public or private IP address
-- Backs up the current Basic load balancer state to enable migration retry if a migration fails
+- Backs up the Basic load balancer configuration, enabling retry on failure or if errors are encountered
-- Removes the load balancer from the Virtual Machine Scale set
+- For public load balancers, updates the front end public IP address(es) to Standard SKU and static assignment as required
-- Deletes the Basic load balancer
-- Creates a new Standard load balancer
+- Migrates the Basic load balancer configuration to a new Standard load balancer, ensuring configuration and feature parity
-- Migrates a Basic Public IP to the Standard SKU (Public Load balancer only)
+- Migrates VMSS backend pool members from the Basic load balancer to the standard load balancer
-- Migrates a dynamically assigned Public IP a Static IP address (Public Load balancer only)
-- Migrates Frontend IP configurations
-- Migrates Backend address pools
-- Migrates NAT rules
-- Migrates Probes
-- Migrates Load balancing rules
-- Creates outbound rules for SNAT (Public Load balancer only)
-- Creates NSG for inbound traffic (Public Load balancer only), ensuring that traffic to the backend pool members is allowed when moving to Standard load balancer's default-deny network access policy
+- Creates and associates a NSG with the VMSS to ensure load balanced traffic reaches backend pool members, following Standard load balancer's move to a default-deny network policy
-- Logs the entire Migrate process to a log file called `Start-AzBasicLoadBalancerMigrate.log` in the location where the module was executed
+- Logs the migration operation for easy audit and failure recovery

 ### Unsupported Scenarios